-Our team is now reduced to a core group focused on prospecting and new business.
-Currently, we are most active in Brazil, where we are pursuing both acquisitions and registering new exploration claims, but the intent is to extend this effort to Peru during 2016.
-In the last quarter of 2015 we optioned the Azul Tin Project, and in the first quarter of 2016 we signed options for the Tocantins Gold Project and the Damolândia Nickel Project, all three located in accessible areas of Central Brazil.
+The strategy is twofold, to: (1) remain sustainable by reducing costs and selling non-core assets; and (2) seek to acquire new properties and targets while the market remains weak.
+We have had a busy start to the year, pursuing both acquisitions and registering new exploration claims, mostly in Brazil, but the intent is to extend this effort to Peru.
+In the last quarter of 2015 we optioned the Azul Tin Project, and in the first quarter of 2016 we signed options for the Tocantins Gold Project, the Damolândia Nickel Project and the Serrita Gold Project, all located in easily accessible areas of central and northeastern Brazil.
 We remain opportunistic in Colombia and Chile, without teams in the field exploring, but ready to pursue acquisitions if the right properties become available.
-During 2015 the Company managed to both actively prospect and acquire new opportunities and to maintain its treasury, which we hope to be able to continue through 2016.